MohamedAziz-Khezami/Security_Project/README.md

 ## Key Features

-- **File Encryption/Decryption:** Supports AES, ChaCha20, RSA, 3DES, and more.
+- **File Encryption/Decryption:** Supports AES, ECC, RSA, 3DES, and more.
 - **Partial Encryption:** Encrypt or decrypt only selected regions of text files or images.
 - **Image Encryption:** Advanced image encryption with region selection and multiple algorithms.
 - **Key Generation:** Generate RSA key pairs directly from the UI.